What is Corporate Branding?

 And with the prevalence of Zoom meetings, you can further strengthen your brand with custom Zoom backgrounds and good practices.
 Have all of your employees use a new background that blurs out their location, while adding your logo in the corner.
 This alleviates any “off-brand” background locations and keeps your company and brand front-of-mind during the meeting.

-Finally, think about how your business cards present your brand.
+Finally, think about how your business cards represent your brand.
 There are so many options that go beyond just a rectangular card with a logo and some contact information.
 There are opportunities to make your cards stand out with unique die-cuts, vivid or unusual colors, or QR codes to help drive recipients to landing pages with more information on them.
 Your business cards are still a critical piece of your corporate identity and branding—so make them memorable and something people are excited to receive.

 Company Over Products